Ishan5hrestha/Encryption-Diary/README.md

-# Encryption-Diary
+# Hash based Encryption Diary
-Hash based encryption.
+## Installation
-Run Installer.py first inside Install folder
+- Run Installer.py first inside Install folder
-Copy All the files it produces to base folder
+- Copy All the files it produces to base folder
-Run Diarist.py and use the key you created in installation
+- Run Diarist.py and use the key you created in installation
-View the files
+- View the files

 Uses two passwords:
-1. KEY for hashing
+- KEY for hashing
-2. CheckPhrase for confirmation
+- CheckPhrase for confirmation

-Main Key: hahahaa
+KEY: hahahaa
-confirmation phrase: ofcourse
+CheckPhrase: ofcourse

 Add any .txt file on the root directory and run the code.
 Enter main key then select make to encrypt.